US jobless claims exceed six million for second week in a row

 The record unemployment insurance claims numbers are the result of businesses such as restaurants, bars and other social venues being shuttered as states and local governments implement tough measures to control the spread of COVID-19, the respiratory illness caused by the coronavirus.

-Initial claims for state unemployment benefits slipped 261,000 to a seasonally adjusted 6.606 million for the week ended April 4, the government said.
+Initial claims for state unemployment benefits slipped 261,000 to a seasonally-adjusted 6.606 million for the week ended Apr 4, the government said.
 Data for the prior week was revised to show 219,000 more applications received than previously reported, taking the tally for that period to an all-time high of 6.867 million.

 Economists polled by Reuters had forecast claims would fall to 5.250 million in the latest week, though estimates in the survey were as high as 9.295 million.